FLUX-SE/all_docs/en_US/spat_revolution_doc/7_SPAT_Plugins_7_3_DAW_Automation_-_Local_Audio_Path.md

-# 7.3 DAW Automation - Local Audio Path
+# Spat PI : Local audio path

 You may only have the option to use one computer.
 In this case you need a software method to move multiple channels of audio from software running on the same machine as the Spat Revolution spatialisation environment.
 This is not normally a trivial task, and many previous solutions have been prone to drop outs and